How To Make Organic Paint For Kids

 Natural Organic Paint From Dyes & Ink | How-to Teach Children

-What are Natural Organic Pigments
+Organic Pigments

-One of the activities to this lesson has to do with identifying pigments, but before you can ask your students to find pigments in nature, you have to teach them what a pigment actually is.
+One of the activities to this lesson has to do with identifying pigments.
+But before you can ask your students to find pigments in nature, you have to teach them what a pigment actually is.

 Pigments are either mineral or plant based.
 Mineral materials are from rocks or clay, and plant-based materials are leaves, flowers, fruits, and vegetables.

 Pigment is truly color from nature, extracted from animals, plant tissue, or minerals.
 It’s natural colors from the natural world!
-Red beets, purple wild berries, green spinach, yellow turmeric, and brown coffee grounds…pigments can be extracted from all these things!

-The Difference in Natural Paints
+https://montessori-art.com/how-to-make-paint-inks-dyes-from-nature-montessori-activities/The Difference in Natural Paints

-Each medium is combined with specific binders for masterful artist application.
+Each medium is combined with specific binders

 • Inks are usually water-based and combined with water.